PriyaranjanKS/FusionDevBlogs/_posts/2024-07-15-Copilot-Website-Orchestration.md

 ## Introduction

-This Copilot assistant will **help farmers by providing information across three scenarios where specific information resides on three different websites.**.
+This Copilot assistant will **help farmers by providing information across three scenarios where specific information resides on three different websites**.
 The Copilot by itself is embedded within **Power Pages** for seamless external user access as part of a larger use case.
 The Copilot will :
 - Provide information on **farming queries** by searching the public website of the United States Department of Agriculture (USDA) and providing contextual answers to farmer queries.
 - Generate the current **climate conditions** from Weather.com so that the farmer can plan his crop season.